Hyperfoil/Hyperfoil/README.md

-# SailRocket
+# Hyperfoil

-SailRocket is a distributed benchmarking framework designed to obtain the most correct results (by avoiding the [coordinated omission problem](https://www.quora.com/In-Java-what-is-Coordinated-Omission)) and keeping very low allocation profile in the driver.
+Hyperfoil is a distributed benchmarking framework designed to obtain the most correct results (by avoiding the [coordinated omission problem](https://www.quora.com/In-Java-what-is-Coordinated-Omission)) and keeping very low allocation profile in the driver.